Azure/PSRule.Rules.Azure/docs/using-templates.md

     By configuring the `AZURE_PARAMETER_FILE_METADATA_LINK` option to `true`, this can be enforced.
     When configured, PSRule for Azure will fail parameter files that do not contain a metadata link.
     For details on `AZURE_PARAMETER_FILE_METADATA_LINK` see [Configuring expansion][2].

+!!!
+Note
+    Bicep modules can also be expanded from parameter files.
+    Instead of specifing a template path, you can specify the path to a Bicep file.

   [2]: setup/configuring-expansion.md#requiretemplatemetadatalink